mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

 *  **Set domain of outgoing e-mails to**

-   If you want to use the PHP function `mail()` for sending emails to your own email address (like mail@johndoe.com) you just need to add the value "johndoe.com" (without quotes and the according domain name) into this field.

-   When you set this, and start your servers, you will see your changes reflected in  `/private/etc/postfix/main.cf`.
-This field will set the "myorigin" variable.
+   Use the PHP function `mail()` for sending emails to your own email address (like mail@johndoe.com).
+This field to set the outgoing email domain.
+After starting your servers with this set, you will see your changes reflected in  `/private/etc/postfix/main.cf`.

    {% highlight php %}